-People have traditionally used terpene-based essential oils in aromatherapy because of their physical and physiological effects.
-Modern medicine has likewise recognized the role of terpenes in improving well-being.
+People have traditionally used terpene-based essential oils in aromatherapy because of their physical and physiological effects. importance of terpenes, Modern medicine has likewise recognized the role of terpenes in improving well-being.
 Now, there are nearly 100 types of essential oils available in the market, and they come in various forms, including diffusers, inhalers, and facial steamers.

 Owing to their aromatic scents, terpenes are a major component in many fragrances.
 For decades, terpene-containing resins have been tapped as the key ingredient for the formulation of colognes.
 Myrcene, pinene, geraniol, and citronellol are among the terpenes widely used in the perfume industry.

 Terpene derivatives are used as additives due to their effectiveness against foodborne pathogens and food spoilage.
 Geraniol, a monoterpene, is commonly added to beverages, ice cream, candies, and baked goods to enhance their flavors and extend their shelf life.
-Other types of terpenes are likewise mixed as natural preservatives with various food products, such as meat, milk, and bread.
+Other types of terpenes are likewise mixed as natural preservatives with various food products, such as meat, milk, and bread. importance of terpenes

 Research suggests that these plant‐derived preservatives can be an alternative to synthetic ones.
 According to a study, the bioactive compounds found in these substances may have positive effects on the body and can help protect against diseases.